Updated: Jul 1

 On the day of the session

 Make sure they’re rested: If you have a sunrise session, aim to get them to bed nice and early the night before to ensure they get a good night’s sleep.
 You may want to progressively shift bedtime earlier over the course of the week leading up to the shoot to make this easier.
 If you have an at-home session, it will likely be mid-day.
 When we’re planning the session, we’ll try to work around nap times.
 If you have an evening golden hour session, aim for a later naptime that day so that you can stretch bedtime a little later that night.
+I always find a late afternoon car ride will knock my kids right out even when they're a little old for naps!
 Often, the excitement is enough to keep your kids going at the session, even if they are tired, but it’s nice to have happy, alert kids to begin with.

 Give yourselves lots of time to get ready: Nothing stresses parents out quite like rushing their kids out the door to get somewhere, and nothing stresses kids out quite like stressed out parents, so do yourselves a favour and plan lots of time to get yourselves ready and to the shoot.